 Benjamin Wiseman

-Senior Manager, Data Scientce and AI
+Senior Manager, Data Science and AI

 Korn Ferry

 Email: benjamin.wiseman@kornferry.com

 Presenter Bios

 Steven Nydick is a Senior Manager of Measurement, Data, and Automation at the Korn Ferry Institute, where he designs R-based tools and scoring algorithms.
 He is the lead author and maintainer of the catIrt R package as well as several internal R packages helping with everything from plotting to powerpoint generation to interfacing with servers.
 He has contributed to developing psychometric models and corresponding estimation algorithms that have been published in Applied Psychological Methods and the Journal of Educational and Behavioral Statistics.
 Steven received his Ph.D at the University of Minnesota in Psychometrics and Quantitative Psychology, where he primarily studied IRT-based adaptive tests for selection and classification.
 He also has an M.S. in Statistics from the University of Minnesota.